admiralGeneralCP5/python3-notes/Python_Notes.md

 numbers = [1, 2, 3, 4]
 ```
 * values are separated by commas
-* items are sorted by index starting at 0
+* items are ordered by index starting at 0
 ```py
 enumerate()  # returns a tuple with the index and value of the item
 ```